 - Does a good job getting his head around in time when playing with his back to the line of scrimmage.
 Has the ability to cover quickness underneath.

 - He’s long and strong enough in his core to steer receivers to the sideline with his hands when playing inside technique.

 Scouting Report: Weaknesses

-- His athleticism gives him the potential to have tremendous range in coverage, but Branch is often hesitant and doesn’t seem confident in what he’s seeing.
+- His athleticism gives him the potential to have tremendous range in coverage, but Branch is too often hesitant and doesn’t always seem confident in what he’s seeing

 - Physicality while impressive, comes and goes when facing the run.
-Branch doesn’t show much in the way of take-on skills once he meets a blocker
+He doesn’t show much in the way of take-on skills once he meets a blocker

 How other scouting services rate Brian Branch (Overall Rank)